vvskchaitanya/java-mysql/README.md

-# Java MySQL Connection Tutorial
+# Java MySQL CRUD Tutorial

-Welcome to the **Java MySQL Connection Tutorial** repository!
+Welcome to the **Java MySQL CRUD Tutorial** repository!
 This project demonstrates how to connect a Java application to a MySQL database and perform basic CRUD (Create, Read, Update, Delete) operations.
 Whether you're a beginner or looking to brush up on your JDBC skills, this tutorial is designed to guide you through the process step by step.

 ## Features